ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

     - Click 'Privacy & Security', scroll down to 'Cookies and Site Data', and click 'Manage Data...'
     - If you see any remaining cryosparc entries, click on them and select 'Remove Selected', then 'Save Changes'
     - Quit and restart firefox ; hopefully you can now successfully load the cryosparc page
+    - If this doesn't work the first time, repeating the above steps one or two times more may still resolve the issue